 To determine if a CPU is working correctly, look for any bent pins, damaged pads, discoloration, warping or bending, or marked or scratched surfaces.
 Then, perform software tests to test if the CPU works and remains stable over time and under heavy workloads.

-Now we will go through the details in this how-to guide for accomplishing all these checks and finally determine the state of the CPU you wish to examine.
+We will go through the details in this how-to guide for accomplishing all these checks and determine the CPU’s state you wish to examine.